Scar Face Hat

 Gray Ladies

 I drove to the quiet house in the village near Oxford up the hill from the Cowly car assembly plant.
-The village where the grey ladies live, where the bridge evenings are dry though they are always tempte but never succumb to drink.
+The village where the grey ladies live, where the bridge evenings are dry though they are always tempted but never succumb to drink.

 The paintings that came from the art gallery in Barcelona at a cost of nine thousand pounds were still unframed lent against the dining room wall.
 The teak table for twelve was half set and much polished.
 I have known that room used only once.
 Susan hosted a bridge evening for the ladies and one man plus me.